sypht-team/sypht-kotlin-client/README.md

 ```

 ## Installation
-Sypht Kotlin Client is available on maven central:
+Sypht Kotlin Client is available on maven central, add this to your pom.xml:

 ```Xml
 <dependency>